What happens after we make the internal review decision?

 If you’re a participant, your plan may need to change depending on our internal review decision.

 If we confirm the original decision to approve your plan, your plan will stay the same.
-You’ll have the same supports, the same plan management, and your plan review date will stay the same.
+You’ll have the same NDIS supports, the same plan management, and your plan review date will stay the same.

+If we vary or set aside the original decision, we’ll then vary or replace your plan.
 This means your replacement plan will have any changes we decided to make about:

 • the reasonable and necessary supports in your plan